LaurentRDC/dissertation/content/scattering.md

 A few clarifications can be made about diffuse intensity.
 The diffuse intensity at any scattering vector $\vect{q}$ involves the contribution of all phonon modes $\lambda$.
 The contribution of each mode can be conceptually separated into two parts.

-The first part of each term in the sum of @eq:scattering-diffuse-intensity, proportional to $(n_{\lambda}(\vect{k}) + 1/2)(\omega_{\lambda}(\vect{k}))$, represents the vibrational amplitude of each mode by analogy with the expression of @eq:scattering-displacement.
+The first part of each term in the sum of @eq:scattering-diffuse-intensity, proportional to $(n_{\lambda}(\vect{k}) + 1/2)/\omega_{\lambda}(\vect{k})$, represents the vibrational amplitude of each mode by analogy with the expression of @eq:scattering-displacement.
 A higher population ($\uparrow n_{\lambda}$) results in a larger vibrational amplitude because the displacement of atoms is linear in the number of phonons that participate.
 A lower vibrational frequency ($\downarrow \omega_{\lambda}$) implies a smaller restoring force (in the harmonic oscillator sense), which also intuitively results in a wider vibrational amplitude.

 The second part of the summation terms are the one-phonon structure factors.
 These factors are a geometrical weight ($|F_{1\lambda}(\vect{q})|^2$) which determines if the atomic motion associated with a phonon mode can be captured on the detector.
 The most important terms to consider are terms of the form $\set{\vect{q} \cdot \vect{e}_{\lambda,s}(\vect{k})}$.
 For a phonon polarization which is parallel to the propagation of the scattering electrons, the projection of the polarization onto the detector plane is $0$, and hence the associated diffuse intensity will not contribute.
 An example of one-phonon structure factor for the in-plane longitudinal acoustic mode of graphite is shown in @fig:scattering-oneph-example.
 Being a longitudinal mode, the polarization of this mode is in the direction of propagation, which means that terms $\vect{q} \cdot \vect{e}_{\lambda,s}(\vect{k})$ should have a radial character in reciprocal space.

 ```{.matplotlib #fig:scattering-oneph-example file="figures/scattering/oneph.py" caption="One-phonon structure factor $|F_{1\lambda}(\vect{q})|^2$ for the in-plane longitudinal acoustic mode of graphite.
 The range of scattering vectors $\vect{q}$ corresponds to the geometry of the instrument described in @sec:experimental_setup."}
 ```

 Diffuse scattering and the effect of one-phonon structure factors is further explored in @sec:graphite.
+The key takeaway from this section is that the Debye-Waller effect and diffuse scattering are two faces of the same coin.
+Both arise from the same physical phenomenon: atomic vibrations expressed as a superposition of lattice waves.

 ## Conclusion

 In this chapter, the theory of ultrafast electron scattering measurements were presented.
 First, the scattering of electrons by any potential was considered.
 This was then applied to the case of elastic scattering of electrons by atoms, and then periodic arrangements of atoms at zero temperature.
 Finally, the full quantum derivation of ultrafast electron diffuse scattering was presented.

-The key takeaway from this chapter is that the Debye-Waller effect and diffuse scattering are two faces of the same coin.
-Both arise from the same physical phenomenon: atomic vibrations expressed as a superposition of lattice waves.
 In @sec:graphite, ultrafast measurements in a prototypical benchmark system will show the full power of diffuse scattering measurements, while the link between the Debye-Waller effect and diffuse scattering will play a large role in @sec:snse.

 [^tmatrix]: Interested readers are encouraged to peruse Chapter 6 of Sakurai and Napolitano [@Sakurai2014].